 Every customer in Stripe Billing has a credit balance that you can issue credit and debit adjustments against.
 Adjustments in the credit balance could be a credit (meaning you owe them money) or a debit (meaning they owe you money).
 These adjustments sum up to a balance on the customer that you can apply to future invoices.

 Because the customer balance is computed from a ledger—an immutable list of debit and credit transactions—it provides an audit trail of transactions for the customer.
-These Customer Balance Transactions can refer to the object related to the adjustment (such as a Credit Note or Invoice), or even metadata for your own reference.
+These Customer Balance Transactions can refer to the object related to the adjustment (such as a Credit Note or Customer), or even metadata for your own reference.

 Some common use cases for customer credit balances include: